jakerudolph/matlab_standards/examples.md

 5. In general, you should check for error status on all EPICS gets and puts, and implement appropriate error handling as described.

-6. Do not catch and ignore errors, the user should always be informed of an error
+6. Do not catch and ignore errors; the user should always be informed of an error.

 Example of error handing pattern